KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     for (auto entity : registry.view<column>()) {
 ```

-Inside the loop, we get the `struct column` from the column `entt::entity`.
+Inside the loop retrieve the `struct column` from the column `entt::entity`.

 ```
 auto &col = registry.get<column>(entity);
 ```

-Then call the `move_pipe` function twice, one for top pipe, one for the bottom one.
-They are at the same X position, so to know the column position, we save the return value of one of them into `column_pos_x`.
+Call the `move_pipe` function twice: one for the top pipe and one for the bottom.
+They are at the same X position, and this value is returned into the `column_pos_x` value.

 ```
 // Move pipes, and retrieve column position x